-Thankfully, there are ways to keep on top of restocks, which will increase your chances of securing the popular next-gen machine.
-And with a little patience, determination, and luck, you can still get a PlayStation 5 for the standard retail price instead of paying upwards of $600 to a reseller.
-We’ve rounded up a few tips below, many of which are the same strategies we at The Verge employ to keep you in the loop on a weekly basis.
+With a little patience, determination, and luck, you can still get a PS5 for the standard retail price instead of paying upwards of $600 to a reseller.
+Here, we’ve rounded up a few tips for purchasing a console both online and in-store, many of which are the same strategies we at The Verge employ to keep you in the loop on a regular basis.

 PlayStation 5 vs. PlayStation 5 Digital Edition

 There are currently two iterations of the PS5: the PS5 ($499.99) and the PS5 Digital Edition ($399.99).
 There is very little difference between the two — the Digital Edition just lacks the ability to play disc-based games.
 Both models still feature the same 825GB SSD, CPU, and GPU.
 There are some more granular differences, like power draw, but there is very little separating the two consoles.
 Given that the Digital Edition lacks a disc drive, it’s a little smaller and lighter than the $499.99 model.

 Where is the best place to buy a PS5?